stud131/docs-monaca/content/products_guide/migration/phonegap_migration.en.md

 3. Make changes in the same way for splash screen files.
 After you are done, save the changes.
 Now, your original plash screen and icon files will be used.

-#### Cordova Plugins
+#### 3. Cordova Plugins Management

+After importing the project, a `package.json` file is created in the root folder.
+This file is used to manage Cordova plugins in Monaca project.
 Since the content of your `config.xml` file is replaced, all of Cordova plugins configurations (if any) are removed.
 You will need to add them back one by one as follows:

 1. From Monaca Cloud IDE menu, go to {{<menu menu1="Configure" menu2="Cordova Plugin Settings">}}.